|

 2.3.2 In the Hostages Case the taking and execution of civilian

-hostages by German military personnel in World War Two was, in itself, held
+hostages by German military personnel in the Second World War was, in itself, held

 legal.
 G. Brand, The War Crimes Trials And The Laws Of War, 26 British